MrzhangF1ghter/smartusbhub/document/SmartUSBHub_UserGuide.md

 > [!NOTE]
 >
-> For Windows 7 and earlier versions of Windows, a driver needs to be installed.
-The driver is located in the `windows7_xp_driver` folder.
+> For Windows 7 and earlier versions of Windows, driver needs to be patched.
+See this guide for more information [CDC Driver patch](https://www.bilibili.com/opus/718376457737338952)